Approximately Optimal Scheduling of an M/G/1 Queue with Heavy Tails: Model and Result

-Consider the optimal scheduling problem of an M/G/1 queue where the service durations of the jobs have a c.d.f. $F$ and the rate of arrival of these jobs is $\lambda$.
-Since the process describing the total workload in the system is a renewal process that does not depend on the work-conserving policy, we consider a single busy period and our aim is to find a work conserving scheduling strategy $u$ which minimizes the expected value of the sum of sojourn times of all jobs in the busy period.
+Consider the optimal scheduling problem of an M/G/1 queue in which the service durations of the jobs have a c.d.f. $F$ and the rate of arrival of these jobs is $\lambda$.
+Since the process describing the total workload in the system is a renewal process that does not depend on the scheduling policy, we consider a single busy period and our aim is to find a work-conserving, non-anticipating, possibly preemptive scheduling strategy $u$, which minimizes the expected value of the sum of sojourn times of all jobs in the busy period.
 Formally, for a busy period labeled $B$, we want to minimize $E(C(u))$ where

 where $N_B$ is a random variable denoting the number of jobs that arrive in the busy period $B$, and $S_i(u)$ is a random variable denoting the sojourn time of job $i$ when policy $u$ is used to schedule the jobs.
-Let $u^*$ be the optimal policy with service times distributed according to $F$, and $V^*$ be the corresponding optimal expected cost.
-We want to define an approximately optimal policy for this scheduling problem, which is derived from the optimal policy for a related problem where the distribution of the job sizes are truncated according to truncation of type A defined in (\ref{typeA}).
+Let $u^*$ be the optimal policy when the service times are distributed according to $F$, and $V^*$ be the corresponding optimal expected cost.
+We want to define an approximately optimal policy for this scheduling problem, which is derived from the optimal policy for a related problem where the distribution of the job sizes are truncated according to the truncation operation defined in (\ref{typeA}).

-Consider those jobs arriving in a busy period $B$ whose service time is larger than $s$.
+Consider those jobs arriving in a busy period $B$ whose service times are larger than $s$.
 Let $N^s_B$ be the number of these jobs.
-We can consider each such job to be composed of two smaller jobs, one of length $s$ which arrives when the original job arrives and a second job of the residual length which arrives when the first job of length $s$ is finished.
+We can consider each such job to be composed of two smaller jobs, one of length $s$ that arrives when the original job arrives and a second job of the residual length that arrives when the first job of length $s$ is finished.
 For any fixed scheduling policy, the sojourn time of the original job is exactly the sum of sojourn times of the two smaller jobs.
 Preserving the label of each original large job for the first small job of service time $s$ that it is composed of and defining new labels for the residual small jobs, we can express the objective in (\ref{obj1}) as minimizing $E(C^s(u))$ where